rluyck/Road_accidents_Belgium/README.md

 ## Mean deaths per year

--From all the accidens occuring, these graph represents the percentage of fatalities in them.
+-From all the accidens occuring, these graph represents the ratio of fatalities.<br>
--dead = number of accidents with death<br>
--deadafter30d = number of accidents causing death within 30 days<br>

-<b>Beware of the different scale per plot!</b>
+<b>Beware of the different scale per plot</b>

 <p align="center">
   <img src="Plots/mort_inj_over_time.png">